nucleome/docs/source/component_genome.rst

 Clicking the ``batch-configuration button`` (|gb-batch-config|) in the genome browser panel toolbar, you will see the dialog of the batch-configuration tool.
 In this tool, you can select multiple tracks (holding the ``Control`` key to add a track one-by-one or the ``Shift`` key to select a range of tracks) and modify their appearance at the same time.
 Notably, only bigWig tracks are supported in this tool.
-This tool is quite useful to convert a large number of tracks into the dense mode or set the same color for those tracks.
+This tool is quite useful to convert a large number of tracks into dense mode or set the same color for those tracks.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_bigwig_batch.png
     :align: center